|Characteristics, structure and resources of the sector|

 The department has drafted new Aquaculture Executive regulation and submitted for Ministerial approval, which imparts guidelines for sustainable development and management of aquaculture, using best management practices and adopting measures for mitigating environmental impacts by judicious utilization of land and water resources.

 Research and training are the responsibility of the Department of Fisheries, mainly for site selection, identifying suitable species, growth studies, controlled larval rearing, disease control and management.
 The premier educational institution, Qatar University, offers a graduate level course in Marine Science to impart scientific and technical knowledge in this field to the coming generation.
 The proposed Aquatic Research Centre, in association with Qatar University, will become the focal point of education, research and training in future aquaculture development in the Country.

 |Trends, issues and development|

 For many years the Department of Fisheries attached great importance on the national marine resources through research into fish stock assessment and aquaculture activities.
-In order to develop sustainable aquaculture, the Department recently proposed the construction of its first Marine Resources Research Center at Rasmutback, north of Al Khor.
+In order to develop sustainable aquaculture, the Department recently started the construction of its first Aquaculture Research Centre at Rasmutback, north of Al Khor.